ShiqiHe000/Data_structure/README.md

 **6 Find the minimum value in the binary tree**: Search for the minimum value in the binary tree.
 Using recursive method and iterative method.

 **7 Find the height of a node inside a binary tree**: Find the height of a node inside a binary tree.
 Using recursive algorithm.

+**8 Traverse the binary tree in level-order**: Visit all the nodes at the same level before we move to the next level.